AI Toolkit Cheat Sheet

 You have three realistic routes, depending on how technical you want to get and whether the recording needs to stay private:

-2. Free through a chat tool: Upload the audio to Mistral Le Chat or Claude.ai and ask it to transcribe and summarize in one step.
-Fastest for one-off recordings — but the audio leaves your device.
+2. Free through a chat tool: Upload the audio to Mistral Vibe or Claude.ai and ask it to transcribe and summarize in one step.
+Fastest for one-off recordings, but the audio leaves your device.

 "I want to read & process documents" Mistral OCR or Google Document AI

-For one-off scans or simple PDFs: upload the file to Mistral Le Chat or Claude.ai and ask for the extracted text, tables, or specific fields.
+For one-off scans or simple PDFs: upload the file to Mistral Vibe or Claude.ai and ask for the extracted text, tables, or specific fields.
 Free, instant, no setup.

 For automated pipelines (invoices arriving daily, an archive of documents to digitize, contracts to process): call the Mistral OCR API from a Make or n8n workflow.
 It handles complex layouts, tables, and multi-language documents in one pass.
 EU-hosted.